 Carpenter in MontréalHousing & Career Guide · 2026

 Montréal offers the most affordable housing among major Canadian cities, but French language requirements shape which roles are realistically accessible for newcomers.
 Skilled trades are in short supply across Canada.
 A licensed Carpenter can typically find work within weeks of arrival, making the relocation decision primarily a lifestyle and financial one.
-On the housing side, a Carpenter in Montréal faces a challenging market — requiring approximately 11 yr 2 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 34.9% of pre-tax salary.
+On the housing side, a Carpenter in Montréal faces a l3 under pressure market — requiring approximately 11 yr 2 mo of gross income to own a 2-bedroom home, with rent consuming roughly 34.9% of pre-tax salary.

 How Montréal compares for Carpenters